-COME TO CAPE TRIBULATION and stay with in the cottage accommodation,
+COME TO CAPE TRIBULATION and stay in our farm accommodation,

-designed for couples, on the edge of our World Heritage Daintree
+designed for couples and families, on the edge of our World Heritage Daintree

-each with an ensuite, balcony and a stunning view to Mt Sorrow.
+each with an ensuite, balcony and a stunning view to Mt Sorrow and a large

 You can relax on the balcony; listen to the water flowing over